Chicken Noodle Soup Recipe From the 1800s vs Today

 Published on April 11, 2016

 Not so today.
-OTC concoctions are full of chemicals, residual alcohols and sugars that gear up the body’s systems and senses to keep walking, talking and working.
-No wonder we’re a tired generation.
+Pharmacy concoctions are full of chemicals, residual alcohols, and sugars that gear up the body’s systems and senses to keep walking, talking, and working.
+No wonder we’re a tired generation!

 Hollister’s Rocky Mountain Tea Nuggets competed with Lydia Pinkham’s Vegetable Compound and Thedford’s Black Draught.
-If you felt puny there was Iron-Ox Tablets, and Mull’s Grape Tonic, Celery King and Wine of Cardul.
+If you felt puny, there was Iron-Ox Tablets, Mull’s Grape Tonic, Celery King, and Wine of Cardul.
 Children were dosed with Dr. Caldwell’s Syrup Pepsin or Cascarets Candy Cathartic.
 The most famous Ohio concoction was produced just outside of Medway by the Hartman Brothers.
 Their Peruna was advertised as a tonic and catarrh remedy.
-Later they moved to Columbus, Ohio, and became quite wealthy.
+Later, they moved to Columbus, Ohio, and became quite wealthy.
 Patients at their sanitarium received rest, Peruna and a menu including chicken noodle soup.

 Online Store Logo